cosmos/sdk-tutorials/academy/4-my-own-chain/ignitecli.md

 </CodeGroup>

-Starport also wired a new command into your chain's CLI in:
+Ignite CLI also wired a new command into your chain's CLI in:

 <CodeGroup>